alankent/magento2devbox-skeleton/README.md

     docker-compose exec web bash

 You should see a shell prompt of `m2$`.
-If you are using the Git Bash window, you may see an error message saying you need to use `winpty`.
+If you are using a Git Bash window on Windows, you may see an error message saying you need to use `winpty`.
 In that case you must use the following command to create a bash prompt.

     winpty docker-compose exec web bash